 Appropriately Uses Anti-Psychotic Medication

-This datapoint measures the percent of long-term care residents taking antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In limited situations, high levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior.
+This is the percentage of residents prescribed antipsychotic medications.
+Antipsychotic medications are prescribed to patients for many conditions, such as dementia.
+Unfortunately, in some situations, high levels of antipsychotic drug use may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is a measure of the percent of long-term care residents which are prescribed antianxiety drugs.
-These drugs are used to treat residents suffering from depression or anxiety.
+This datapoint is a measure of the percentage of long-term patients who were administered antianxiety drugs.
+These drugs are commonly used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents